Skip to main content

 Solids Processing and Disposal

 The sludges (bio-solids) removed from the wastewater must now be de-watered and conditioned for final disposal.
-Sludges from the primary clarifiers are sent through cyclone degritting and a gravity thickener.
-The primary sludge is delivered at .5% solid slurry through cyclone degritting and thickener which converts the solids to 8 to 12% settled thickened sludge.
-To secure the thickening process, a mild dose of sodium hypochlorite is applied.
+Sludges from the primary clarifiers are sent through a degritter and a gravity thickener.
+The primary sludge is delivered at .5% solid slurry after degritting and primary thickening which converts the solids to 8 to 12% settled thickened sludge.

 The secondary sludges (waste activated sludge) are sent to dissolved air flotation units of process.
 This waste activated sludge of .8 to 1.5% solids is now injected with air and polymer which thickens the sludge to 4%.